jmalczak/jmalczak.github.io.build/app/_posts/2015-01-06-using-t4-templates.md

 description: "How to use Microsoft T4 templating engine to generate C# dictionary classes from SQL table values."
 category: programming
 ---
-When you store your data in SQL relational database.
-It's always good to have your dictionary entries in database as well.
+When you store your data in a SQL relational database, it's always worth considering whether to have your dictionary entries not only in C# code, but in database as well.
 Thanks to that you can keep referential integrity between your data.
 Let me show you an example.
-If we would like to model our User table following way:
+If we would like to model our User table in the following way:

 {% highlight sql %}
 CREATE TABLE [dbo].[User] (